• Skip to primary navigation

 science

-• Try to estimate how many grams something is before weighing it and see how close you were.
-Can you record your predictions and actual measurements in a table?
+• Ask children to estimate how many grams something is before weighing it and find out how close they are.

 • Try to find things that weigh about the same.